 RAKI - Explaining ML actions with Knowledge Graphs and OWL ontologies

-a month ago by Diego Moussallem
+2 months ago by Dr. Diego Moussallem

 With the ever-growing adoption of Artificial Intelligence (AI) models comes an increasing demand for making their output actions understandable to non-Machine Learning (ML) experts.
 Obtaining an explainable AI system demands the capability to automatically generate coherent explanations in natural language texts from non-linguistic data.
 In our project, RAKI, the non-linguistic data is represented as Knowledge Graphs (KGs) and Web Ontology Language (OWL).
 The process of automatically generating texts is called Natural Language Generation (NLG) (Reiter, 2000).
 NLG approaches include (i) rule-based approaches (ii) modular statistical approaches, which divide the process into three phases (planning, selection, and surface realization) and use data-driven approaches for one or more of these phases, (iii) hybrid approaches that rely on a combination of handcrafted rules and corpus statistics, and (iv) the more recent neural network-based models.